senner007/jumbleScramblePluginPointer/readme.txt

 + Multiple container drop ( long term )
 + Improve add and remove method. eg. all or an array as parameter.
 + Add containment option to specify containment for the draggable elements.
-+ Click items to delete
++ Click items to delete (for showcasing)
 + Create new items from textbox and then add
 + working example where text is retrieved from json file with option to save
-+ cutOff on init and reLayout
 + allow cutOff and dropLimit to be set after init
-+ add examples of add and remove method calls
 + Add callbacks to init, relayout, add, remove, drop (before and after animate)
 + relayout is duplicating code from init - FIX ME!
-+ do not run init on object instantiation (run after as obj.init())- FIX ME!
 + add boolean to cutOffEnd method which prevents the function from running if the cut-off element(s) will make adjacent container fire its cutoffEnd method and thereby creating an infinite loop.
-+ add option to fire layoutComplete after all instances have been initialized.
-Probably using jquery.deferred http://api.jquery.com/deferred.promise/
 + remove animAdded from prototype and add to animation module
 + maybe set the instanceArr array to the JumbleScramble constructor function's constructor
 + set up router example.
 Move git dir and share code with router git
++ Setup main page with Bulma css.
+Show all examples on one page and add a -show in full screen- link to each.
+Fetch each example module which are exporting objects with unique data.
+  * Make examples avaiable using the routes rewrite in htaccess.
+When using the routes, remove anything but the example and show in full screen.